Stevnbak/StevEngine/ReadMe.md

 > [!WARNING]
 > Building glad requires a python intepreter installed and added to the path.
 >
-> Alternatively glad can be generated online through this link: https://gen.glad.sh/#generator=c&api=gl%3D4.4&profile=gl%3Dcore%2Cgles1%3Dcommon and the build optiosn `BUILD_GLAD` can be set to `OFF` and `GLAD_DIR` should be set to the directory of the installed GLAD files.
+> Alternatively glad can be generated online through this link: https://gen.glad.sh/#generator=c&api=gl%3D4.4&profile=gl%3Dcore%2Cgles1%3Dcommon and the build options `BUILD_GLAD` can be set to `OFF` and `GLAD_DIR` should be set to the directory of the installed GLAD files.
 >
 > (*This can be done by adding `-DBUILD_GLAD=OFF -DGLAD_DIR=<glad_path>` to the cmake command*)